Dedicated Los Angeles, California Expungement Attorney

 At the Law Offices of Benjamin N. Sternberg, A.P.C., our Los Angeles expungement attorney knows that everyone makes mistakes and that you should not have to spend the rest of your life paying for them over and over again.
 When you are charged with and convicted of a crime as an adult, that misstep will stay on your record going forward — unless you legally have it removed with the help of our proficient expungement lawyer.

 Convictions on your record will not simply disappear over time on their own.
 Misdemeanors and felonies alike will continue to appear during background checks as long as you allow them to.
-We can make this process much more surmountable, with our experienced Century City expungement lawyer who canoffer the exacting representation you need to file a legal petition with the California court where your conviction occurred and have the judge re-open your case for the purpose of removing the conviction from your record completely.
+We can make this process much more surmountable, with our experienced San Fernando Valley expungement lawyer who canoffer the exacting representation you need to file a legal petition with the California court where your conviction occurred and have the judge re-open your case for the purpose of removing the conviction from your record completely.

 Why Would Anyone Consider Having Their Criminal Record Expunged?